MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 No, Microsoft Flow is not currently available in the US Gov, Germany or China regions.
 Availability for national clouds is planned for 2017.

 ### Question: What is the "First Release" region?
 This is a special region in the United States that gets new features before any other region.
 So when a new feature or new functionality is added, these changes are first deployed to this "First Release" region.
-There is typically a week between availablity in First Release and full golbal rollout, but it can vary from feature-to-feature.
+There is typically a week between availablity in First Release and full global rollout, but it can vary from feature-to-feature.